euro-hpc-pl/SpinGlassPEPS.jl/README.md

 * `SpinGlassNetworks.jl` - Package  facilitating the generation of an Ising graph from a given instance using a set of standard inputs (e.g., instances compatible with the Ocean environment provided by D-Wave) and suports clustering to create effective Potts Hamiltonians

-* `SpinGlassEngine.jl` - The main package , consisting of routines for executing the branch-and-bound method (with the ability to leverage the problem’s locality) for a given Potts instance.
+* `SpinGlassEngine.jl` - The main package, consisting of routines for executing the branch-and-bound method (with the ability to leverage the problem’s locality) for a given Potts instance.
 It also includes capabilities for reconstructing the low-energy spectrum from identified localized excitations and provides a tensor network constructor.

 # Code Example

-Breakdown of this example can be found in the documentation.
+A breakdown of this example can be found in the documentation.

 ```@julia
 using SpinGlassPEPS